redbow26/redbot_rework/README.md

 # Redbot

-Redbot is a bot for discord.
+Redbot is a discord bot programmed in python.

+## Installation
+To use the redbot you need to download it and rename the file conf_exemple.json for conf.json and and your discord bot token in.
+Then you need to install the requirement with the command "pip -r requirement.txt".
+Finally you can start the main.py file with python3.

-## Common commands
+## Commands
+All of the command are in specified with her usage on the help
 * Help command
+* Stats command
+* yellowchem command
+* hug command
+* kiss command
-* Strawpoll command
+* boop command
+* create strawpoll and stop it

 ## Moderation
-Some of this commands is used for moderation.
+Commands use for the moderation of the bot in your server
 * Kick command
 * Ban command
 * Unban command
 * Tempban command
 * Prefix command
-* Ranks on emotes
+* config command
-* A systeme of logging is enable for each admin commands in a special channel
+* A system of logging is enable for each admin commands in a special channel

-## Users
-Users can earn xp and point with the time on the serveur.
-* Stats command

 ## Other
 The bot have other feature, like Stream alert they can be desactivate